rebelsky/csc151/README.md

   Object-Oriented Problem Solving and Algorithms, Grinnell's third course
 * rebelsky/learning-from-alumni -
-  A special course with that subject
+  A special course with that subject.
+Currently csc295, but the number will change.